shusaura85/fancourier-api/README.md

 - <a href="#license">License</a>

 ## Warning
 The API that this library uses will stop functioning after March 1st, 2024!
+**NEW VERSION** that will work with Fan Courier API v2 will be ready by end of 2023 but it won't be backwards compatible and changes will be required to existing code!

 ## Installation
 ### Requirements